ibm-cloud-docs/Cloudant/api/design_documents.md

 ## Views
 {: #view-design-documents}

 An important use of design documents is for creating views.
-These are discussed in more detail [here](/docs/services/Cloudant?topic=cloudant-views-mapreduce#views-mapreduce).
+For more information about creating views, see [Views (MapReduce)](/docs/services/Cloudant?topic=cloudant-views-mapreduce#views-mapreduce).

 ## Rewrite rules
 {: #rewrite-rules}